Day Europe Bus Tour With COSMOS

 Ann lost her coat but we never found it.

 situations described below, legend has it that you will have

 eternal love, you will be together forever, or some variant of

 that depending on which situation you are in.
 Well, Ann and I

 a boat going through the

 hole in one of the three rocks that epitomise the Isle of

 the boat passed through the hole.

-(Rialto Bridge).
-See
+Bridge).
+See this

 photo of me and Ann on top of the Rialto Bridge.